 Such ordinances are commonly referred to as qualitative, because they define the prohibited noise by its "character or nature".
-In the past, noise control ordinances universally took this form.23 Such ordinances may also prohibit certain activities, restrict activities to certain hours of the day, require permits or licenses for noisy activities or create quiet zones in which certain activities are prohibited.24 The qualitative ordinance is generally subjective in nature, and is more likely to pose constitutional issues such as vagueness, and is also more likely to be subject to enforcement at the discretion of local police and to non-uniform application as indicated above.
+In the past, noise control ordinances universally took this form.
+Daniels, John and Jones, Barbara, Noise Abatement at the Municipal Level, 7 U.S.F.L.
+Rev. 478 (April, 1973).
+Such ordinances may also prohibit certain activities, restrict activities to certain hours of the day, require permits or licenses for noisy activities or create quiet zones in which certain activities are prohibited.
+Linda A. Malone, Environmental Regulation of Land Use, Section 11.06, pg.
+11-43.
+The qualitative ordinance is generally subjective in nature, and is more likely to pose constitutional issues such as vagueness, and is also more likely to be subject to enforcement at the discretion of local police and to non-uniform application as indicated above.
 Many noise control ordinances fail to include quantitative acoustical criteria, and merely prohibit "loud noise".

-In addition, the World Health Organization29 has published draft recommended guideline noise levels for protection against unwanted noise.
+In addition, the World Health Organization has published draft recommended guideline noise levels for protection against unwanted noise.
 These noise levels are designed to prevent sleep disturbance, annoyance, and speech interference.
 The levels are based upon results from numerous studies in laboratories and field surveys.
 The levels are as follows:

 - To protect the majority from being moderately annoyed, the noise level should not exceed 50 dBA.